Questions about what goes where? Check Seattle’s Where Does It Go tool. For other commonly asked questions, click through the links below.

 View the Debris Boxes and Construction Services page to find container sizes, FAQs, and service brochures.

 The maximum allowed weight is 14,000 lbs due to safety concerns.
-If the container weighs more than 14,000 lbs, the container will be off-loaded at the customer’s expense.
+If the debris box weighs more than 14,000 lbs, the container will be off-loaded at the customer’s expense.
 Materials such as dirt, concrete, bricks or other heavy materials add tremendous bulk and weight to the container.

 Tips & Guidelines